The story of the Chatham Islands Black Robin is an incredible one, and an indication of the success of the New Zealand conservation efforts.

 This required drastic action and so the group was moved to Mangere Island where there were more trees (120,000 planted recently) and was a more conducive home to the black robin’s survival.
 But by 1980, two birds had died and none had reproduced.

-This world population of only 5 black robins called for drastic action and it involved a ‘fostering programme’ that has been emulated round the world as an example of how to breed endangered birds for their species’ survival.
+This world population of only 5 black robins called for drastic action and it involved a ‘fostering programme’ that has been emulated around the world as an example of how to breed endangered birds for their species’ survival.
 When black robins laid eggs, they were moved to the nests of other birds – Chatham Island tits – so that they would take care of them and rear them as their own.
 This amazingly proved to be a successful gambit and as a result, the black robin population numbers around 250, residing on both Mangere Island and South East Island.

 The biggest threat currently is from the limited gene pool of the current population, descended as they are from the same breeding pair which means that one disease could wipe them out.
-Conservation efforts still continue, but due to the tiny population the bird is still classified as critically endangered.
+Conservation efforts still continue, but due to the tiny population, the bird is still classified as critically endangered.